bludit/password-recovery-tool/README.md

 # Bludit Password Recovery Tool
-With this tool you can recovery the password of the user `admin`.
+With this tool, you can recover the password of the user `admin`.

-## How to recovery the password
+## How to recover the password
 - Download the file `recovery.php`.
 - Upload to your Bludit installation, on the root folder.
 - Open the file with your browser, the url is like this `https://example.com/recovery.php`, change the `example.com` for your domain.